-At Holmer Lake School all staff are aware of indicators, which may signal that children are at risk from, or are involved with serious violent crime.
+All staff are aware of the indicators, which may signal that children are at risk from, or are involved with serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.
-Staff will be aware of the associated risks and understand the measures in place to manage these.
+Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation.

+Staff are aware of the associated risks and understand the measures in place to manage these.
 We will follow the advice provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.